kailaix/NNFEM.jl/docs/src/gmsh.md

 <center><img src="[image.jpg](https://github.com/ADCMEMarket/ADCMEImages/blob/master/NNFEM/mesh2.png?raw=true)" style="width: 50%/>​</center>
 ```

-## Making a Rectangle Mesh with a Hole
+## Embed an Entity in the Surface

+NNFEM also allows you to embed a point in a line or a surface, or embed a line in a surface.

 ```julia
 using NNFEM